2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Southwest Region

 Full Drama & Theater Arts at University of Arizona Report

-Southern Methodist University came in at #8 in this year’s edition of the Most Popular Drama & Theater Arts Master’s Degree Schools in the Southwest Region ranking.
-SMU is a large private not-for-profit school located in the large suburb of Dallas.
+Southern Methodist University ranked #8 on this year’s Most Popular Drama & Theater Arts Master’s Degree Schools in the Southwest Region list.
+SMU is a fairly large private not-for-profit school located in the suburb of Dallas.

 About 50% of the students majoring in theater at the school are women while 50% are male.

-Baylor University landed the #10 spot in the 2023 rankings for the most popular master’s degree drama and theater arts programs.
+With a ranking of #10, Baylor University did quite well on this year’s most popular schools for drama and theater arts students working on their master’s degree.
 Baylor is a fairly large private not-for-profit school located in the medium-sized city of Waco.

 About 50% of the students majoring in theater at the school are women while 50% are male.

-Explore the best drama and theater arts schools for a specific state in the Southwest region.
+Explore the best drama and theater arts colleges for a specific state in the Southwest region.

 One of 10 majors within the area of study, drama and theater arts has other similar majors worth exploring.